mihaelamj/appledocsucker/Packages/DOCSUCKER_CLI_README.md

-# Docsucker CLI - Apple Documentation Crawler
+# Cupertino CLI - Apple Documentation Crawler

 A Swift command-line tool for downloading and converting Apple documentation to Markdown format.